williamberman/dynamic-optimizer/README.md

 Looks for a set of recursive calls with redundant work that can be unrolled into a for loop with no repeated work.
 The produced optimizied function uses a constant amount of storage.
+Returns `#f` if an optimization cannot be found.

 ```racket
 (make-bottom-up-non-constant-space-procedure call-graph